jbenner-radham/node-readme-md/README.md

     badges?: Badge[];

     /**
+     * Add a hero image to the readme, below the description.
+     */
+    heroImage?: HeroImage;

+    /**
      * While the license is derived from the `pkg.license` option this specifies
      * a link target to the license itself.
 If defined as `true` it will default
      * to setting the link target to "LICENSE".
 Please note that if